Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 \subsection{Observations on \texorpdfstring{$E_1$}{E\_1}}

-To simplify notation for this section we assume that the hypotheses of \Cref{thm:main} are satisfied and we have replaced $X$ with $\widetilde{X}$ and $Y$ with its fibrant replacement if necessary.
+To simplify notation for this section we assume that $\cC$, $T$, $X$, and $Y$ are as in \refthmA and we have replaced $X$ with $\widetilde{X}$ and $Y$ with its fibrant replacement if necessary. \saveblockQ{}

 Provided all of the terms in $E_1^{s,t}$ of the $T$-algebra spectral sequence for $t>0$ are abelian groups, then we can avoid using the normalized cocomplex in \cite{Bou89} and instead use Moore cochains.
-This happens if, for example, the mapping spaces $\cC(T^nUX,UY)$ have the homotopy type of $H$-spaces.
-We then have a reinterpretation of the terms in $E_1^{s,t}$, via the tensor-cotensor adjunction:
+For example, this happens if the mapping spaces $\cC(T^nUX,UY)$ have the homotopy type of $H$-spaces (\Cref{thm:obstructions}).
+For the unnormalized complex, we can apply the tensor-cotensor adjunction to obtain the following identification of $E_1^{s,t}$:

-This displays $E_1^{s,t}$ as a set of homotopy classes of lifts in the diagram below, with homotopies fiberwise over $\epz$:
+This displays $E_1^{s,t}$ as a set of homotopy classes of lifts in the diagram below, with homotopies over $\epz$:

-As in the proof of \Cref{thm:main}, $T^{\bul} UX$ is Reedy cofibrant and it follows that each $T^n UX$ is cofibrant in $\cC$.
+As in the proof of \refthmA, $T^{\bul} UX$ is Reedy cofibrant and it follows that each $T^n UX$ is cofibrant in $\cC$.
 Since $U$ creates cotensors, preserves fibrations, and $Y$ is fibrant in $\cC_{T}$, we see $UY^{S^t}$ is fibrant in $\cC$.
 Now the overcategory is a cofibrantly generated simplicial model category whose cofibrations/fibrations/weak equivalences are those of $\cC$.
 So these objects are cofibrant and fibrant respectively in $\cC_{\downarrow UY}$.
-Regarding $UX$ as an object over $UY$ by a chosen map $\epz \colon UX \to UY$, we now obtain the identification
+Regarding $UX$ as an object over $UY$ by a chosen map $\epz \colon UX \to UY$, we identify the unnormalized complex: